pramond/S13-Long-read-Amplicon-Analysis/README.md

 ### 4. Generating length gradient fragments from the trimmed long reads

-To further test the theory, we'll generate sequence fragments from the original long reads with 100bp length variations.
+To further illustrate the better taxonomic annotation, we'll generate a size-gradient of the sequence fragments from the original long reads by 100bp (i.e. 100bp, 200bp, 300bp...
+1000bp, original).
 Make a new folder for the length gradient fragments, and then subfolders within that folder for the 16S and 18S fragments.
 Make a copy of the fastq file containing the trimmed long reads.

 <details>
 <summary>